Tylenol Par-3 Shootout

 The Tylenol Par-3 Shootout was a skins game golf event that was played annually from 1999 to 2006.
-It was played on the par-3 Threetops course at the Treetops Resort in Gaylord, Michigan, USA.
+It was played on the par-3 Threetops course at the Treetops Resort near Gaylord, Michigan, US.

 In 2001 Lee Trevino earned a bonus of $1,000,000 by making a hole-in-one at the seventh hole on the first day.

 Winners

 Note: All players listed were Americans.